MIC-DKFZ/nnUNet/documentation/testing_nnunetv2.md

 Checkout the `nnunet_remake` branch.
 Pull and install with `pip install -e .`

-IMPORTANT: Right now nnU-Net opens a lot of file handles!
-Make sure you increase your ulimit!
+IMPORTANT: Some datasets can be really slow if files from the training dataset are being opened over and over again.
+This only affects datasets with very high batch size, such as a 2d training of Hippocampus.
+Here, ~10k files are opened and closed per second.
+No, this is not a nnU-Net-specific problem.
+You can circumvent this by setting `export nnUNet_keep_files_open=True` in your .bashrc.
+BUT you need to have permission to open sufficient files!
 `ulimit -n` gives your current limit.
 It should not be 1024.
-65535 wroks for me.
+65535 works for me.
+See here how to change these limits:
-[Link](https://kupczynski.info/posts/ubuntu-18-10-ulimits/) (works for Ubuntu 18, google for your Ubuntu version!)
+[Link](https://kupczynski.info/posts/ubuntu-18-10-ulimits/) (works for Ubuntu 18, google for your Ubuntu version!).

+Increasing the number of open file handles does not affect 99% of training, so it's optional.

 # Set up paths
 Paths are called differently now!